causalcausalcausal/WWW-2022-PAPER-SUPPLEMENTARY-MATERIALS/README.md

 Steps to run the codes:

-1. Follow the instruction under each model's folder for training and prediction; run budget_allocation.py for each model.
+1. Follow the instructions under each model's folder for training and prediction; run budget_allocation.py for each model.
-2. Run OOffline_test.py under Code/Evaluation folder.
+2. Run Offline_test.py under Code/Evaluation folder.

 ## **Implementation Details**